+I should not have been watching the mirror, of course.
+I turned it on quite by accident with the key I found in Mother’s treasure horde.
+But that’s not important right now.
+The only thing that matters in the end is the mirror.
 No sooner had I nixed the key from Mother’s pile of trophies and tributes than I was drawn to the sacred glade, far from the city gates.
-I should have known better than let myself be swayed by olde majik.
-Only children and fools tinker with spells they do not understand.
-I was not raised to be a fool.
+I should have known better than let myself be swayed by old majik.
+Only children and fools tinker with spells they do not understand and I was not raised to be a fool.
 I was raised to be a queen.

-I have never been a sensible light wing.
+From my studies, I knew enough to be wary the moment I approached the glass arch and pillars.
+The phurie ruin was perfectly preserved, like every invention the ancient ones left behind before The Cataclysm.
+I sense more questions buzzing at the back of your mind.
+One thing I will tell you.
+Any time one comes across a mirror made of violet ice, the only sensible option is to fly far away.
+I have never been a sensible lightwing.
 I flew through the arch, or rather tried to.
 I ran into a wall of air so hard it knocked me on my back and crumpled my precious wings.
 I stared for some time at the transparent surface and ran my fingers over it’s glassy surface before I remembered the key around my neck.
 I came all this way on the edge of a spell, no turning back now.
-I was not prepared for my first glimpse of the Mirror Land.